 Two factors contribute to how heat stress affects the body: personal and environmental.
-Some workers are at greater risk before they ever step foot in the heat due to personal factors: being older or overweight, having heart disease or high blood pressure, or taking medications that act as diuretics or do not react well to extreme heat.
+Some workers are at greater risk before they ever step foot in the heat due to personal factors: being older or overweight, having heart disease or high blood pressure, or taking medications that act as diuretics and do not react well to extreme heat.

-The second contributing factor is environmental and accounts for anything that impacts the body externally: high temperatures, direct sunlight, humidity, limited air movement, hot equipment, reflected heat from the ground, water or objects, and clothing/PPE choices chief among them.
+The second contributing factor is environmental, and accounts for anything that impacts the body externally: high temperatures, direct sunlight, humidity, limited air movement, hot equipment, reflected heat from the ground, water or objects and clothing/PPE choices—chief among them.

 MOST COMMON HEAT-RELATED ILLNESSES (HRIs)

 Heat rash, heat cramps, heat exhaustion and heat stroke are the four most common HRIs.